6-year-old suspected of shooting Newport News teacher

 The school system sent information to Richneck families in a phone call and email, and posted it to social media about an hour after the incident.

-He said all the children were moved to the gym after the incident and are safe.
-This is no longer an active shooter situation.
+At that time, he said all the children were moved to the gym after the incident and were safe.
+He added that it was no longer an active shooter situation.

 Chief Drew confirmed there was one location where a gunshot was fired, and evidence was recovered from that location.